cordutie/frft_sound_synthesis/webpage/2_methods.md

 </p>

 <p>
-Based on this, we introduce the <em>α</em>-Synthesis method as the application of the FrFT, with the previously mentioned limitations, on pure sinusoids.
+Based on this, we introduce the \(\alpha\)-Synthesis method as the application of the FrFT, with the previously mentioned limitations, on pure sinusoids.
 Sinusoids are clear examples of sounds with simple spectrograms that are easy to understand, allowing the use of the FrFT to generate complex yet intelligible sounds.
 </p>
 </details>

 <!-- Method 2: α-Filtering -->
 <div style="margin-top: 20px;"></div>
 <details>
-<summary><span style="font-weight: normal; font-size: 1.5em; color: black">Method 2: <em>α</em>-Filtering 📖 🚧</span></summary>
+<summary><span style="font-weight: normal; font-size: 1.5em; color: black">Method 2: \(\alpha\)-Filtering 📖 🚧</span></summary>
 <div style="margin-top: 20px;"></div>

 <p>